 Example 1i: During a walk down, the inspectors identified numerous scales that were one to several days past their calibration due dates.
 The scales were designated as IROFS for the prevention of criticality.
 Maintenance, which includes calibration of IROFS equipment, was credited as a management measure in the license application.

-The violation: The licensee failed to management measures (maintenance) as required by 10 CFR 70.61(e) and 70.62(d) to ensure that IROFS were available and reliable to perform their function when needed to comply with the performance requirements of 10 CFR 70.61.
+The violation: The licensee failed to establish, implement, or maintain management measures (maintenance) as required by 10 CFR 70.61(e) and 70.62(d) to ensure that IROFS were available and reliable to perform their function when needed to comply with the performance requirements of 10 CFR 70.61.

 Minor because: Subsequent calibrations of the scales were satisfactory, requiring no adjustments; or the scales were not used since the last calibration; or the scales were out of calibration in the conservative direction.